-Interest from Utah Municipal and U.S. Government Obligations (code 71)
+Interest from Utah Municipal Bonds and U.S. Government Obligations (code 71)

-In certain situations, Utah municipal bond interest will be included in FAGI, (e.g, Build America Bonds, etc.).
+- Some municipal bond interest is included in federal adjusted gross income, (e.g, Build America Bonds, etc.).
 In these cases, deduct Utah municipal bond interest from Utah taxable income.
 Enter the non-taxable subtraction on TC-40A, Part 2, using code 71.

 U.S. Government Obligations

 Interest earned on U.S. Government obligations is exempt from Utah income tax.
 These obligations include:

 - Treasury bills

 - E, EE, H, HH, and I bonds